RFK Jr. removes every member of CDC vaccine advisory committee

 The move comes a week after a committee leader, Dr. Lakshmi Panagiotakopoulos, resigned from her role following an order from Kennedy to change the CDC's guidance on COVID-19 vaccine recommendations.

-Outside medical groups voiced disappointment over the move, which bypassed the longstanding advisory committee process and usurped an already-ongoing work group within the panel that had already been weighing how to narrow COVID-19 vaccine recommendations.
+Outside groups criticized the edits forced by Kennedy, which bypassed the longstanding advisory committee process and usurped an already-ongoing work group within the panel that had already been weighing how to narrow COVID-19 vaccine recommendations.

 Kennedy's ouster of the committee's members comes ahead of a meeting of the panel scheduled to start on June 25.
 The panel was expected to vote on new recommendations for COVID-19 and other vaccines.